bodrick/awesome/TOPICS.md

 ## security

 *   [gravitl/netmaker](https://github.com/gravitl/netmaker) - Netmaker makes networks with WireGuard.
 Netmaker automates fast, secure, and distributed virtual networks.
+*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
+Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [winsiderss/systeminformer](https://github.com/winsiderss/systeminformer) - A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware.
 Brought to you by Winsider Seminars & Solutions, Inc. @ http://www.windows-internals.com
 *   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
 Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
 *   [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (kdbx 3.x) compatible.